Anansi: Anansi as a spiritual and mythological figure

 Anansi is often depicted in popular tales interacting with the Supreme Being and other deities who frequently bestow him with temporary supernatural powers, such as the ability to bring rain or to have other duties performed for him.
 Some folkloric traditions portray Anansi as the son of the Earth Mother Asase Yaa.
 In others, Anansi is sometimes also considered an Abosom (lesser deity) in Akan spirituality, despite being commonly recognized as a trickster.
 Thus, Kwaku Anansi is similar to Legba, who is also both a trickster and a deity in West African Vodun.
-It is important to note, however, that Akan spirituality writ-large does not generally emphasize the worship of Anansi as an Abosom to the same extent that other established African trickster deities are worshiped in their respective religions; his connection to the sacred is ultimately believed to be irrelevant in comparison to his importance in Akan society, leading to an extensive debate on the subject.
-Nonetheless, those who do recognize Anansi in a religious context in Akan spirituality acknowledge him as the Obosom of wisdom; he is even said to have created the first inanimate human body, according to the scholar Anthony Ephirim-Donkor.
-In the New World on the other hand, alternative religious views of Anansi have greater prominence in addition to his role as a folkloric character; followers of Haitian Vodou, for example, honor him as a Guede Lwa.The Lwa are the spirits of the Haitian vodou mythology.Whom generally are respected among the voudist community.But many voudists do hold the belief that the Lwa are easily offended.It's said that when angered the Lwa will remove the protection that they grant their devotees.Causing bad misfortune for the person within question.Anansi being a Guede Lwa is a little bit different from the average Lwa as he belongs to the Guede family of loa.
+However, Akan spirituality writ-large does not generally consider Anansi as an Abosom to the same extent that other established African trickster deities are worshiped in their respective religions; his connection to the sacred is ultimately believed to be folkloric in regards to his importance in Akan society.
+In essence among the Akan, Anansi and his stories are folkloric creations used to convey moral truths and give anecdotal explanations for natural phenomena and occurrences.This is supported by his limited use outside of storytelling, including his absence as a totem animal.
+Nevertheless, those who do recognize Anansi in a religious context in Akan spirituality acknowledge him as the Obosom of wisdom; he is even said to have created the first inanimate human body, according to the scholar Anthony Ephirim-Donkor.
+In the New World on the other hand, alternative religious views of Anansi have greater prominence in addition to his role as a folkloric character; followers of Haitian Vodou, for example, honor him as a Guede Lwa.
+Anansi being a Guede Lwa is a little bit different from the average Lwa as he belongs to the Guede family of loa.
 The Guede family represent the concept of death and fertility.
-It's for this reason that many people call Anansi a Guede Lwa as he's the one who's responsible for maintaining the many connections between the living beings of the known world and the spirits of those that have passed away.
+It is for this reason that many people call Anansi a Guede Lwa, as he is the one who is responsible for maintaining the many connections between the living beings of the known world and the spirits of those that have died.